metatutu/clinicbees_docs/README.md

 * **Professional Plan**

   This is the plan providing extra functionality beyond performance management.
-  It meets the needs of clinics who want to build data driven business systems, so that the risks and forecast in operation could be better managed.
+  It meets the needs of clinics who want to build data driven business, so that the risks and forecast in operation could be better managed.

 >[!NOTE]
 >You need to carefully select the plan initially to best meet your needs.
-Although we support the late upgrade, it's with extra cost and breaking time of service.
+Although we support the late upgrade, it's with extra cost and breaking time of service for migration.

 Details of comparison among plans could be found below

 ## Pricing